evernym/mobile-sdk/docs/vcx/VcxErrors.md

             * Cannot read library settings
             * Cannot read the value for some key from the library settings
     * tip: Check the format of config JSON.
 The list of available options you can find in the [document](./Configuration.md).
 - InvalidJson:
     * code: **1016**
     * description: Cannot parse an object from JSON string (JSON has invalid format, field missing, field has an invalid type)
     * tip: Ensure JSON parameters you pass to function match to defined format

-- InvalidOption:
+- InvalidValue:
     * code: **1007**
     * description: The value passed for a mandatory parameter is null
     * tip: Ensure that you do not pass `null` values for required parameters
 - IncompatibleParameter:
     * code: **1111**
     * description: Passed a combination of incompatible parameters.
 Some functions declare self exclusive parameters
     * tip: Check function documentation to ensure that you do not pass self exclusive parameters
 - InvalidMessagePack:
     * code: **1019**
     * description: Cannot encode/decode message using MessagePack
     * note: MessagePack encoding is used from communication with Agency when library initialized with `protocol_type:1.0`
 - ObjectCacheError:
     * code: **1070**
     * description: Could not get access to Object Cache containing state objects
     * note: unexpected internal error
 - NotReady:
     * code: **1005**
     * description: A state object is in a state in which can not perform requested action
     * causes:
         * You try to perform an action with a state object which has not come into the appropriate state yet
         * You try to get state object attribute which is not received yet
-        * You try to use uncompleted Connection to send messages
+        * You try to use uncompleted Connection to send messages.
+Ensure that Connection is completed and its state is `4` before using it for sending messages.
 - IOError:
     * code: **1074**
     * description: Cannot perform input output operation